-While FEMA pays out hundreds of millions of dollars to its flood insurance policyholders for property damage each year, a large number of properties that have made claims in the past decade aren't compliant with the agency's elevation requirements.
+The Federal Emergency Management Agency (FEMA) pays out hundreds of millions of dollars to flood insurance policyholders for each year.
+But a large number of properties that file claims aren't compliant with FEMA's elevation requirements.

-While the amount of money paid on account of these properties is high, the damage from the decade's most powerful storms hints at starker financial ramifications, which could arise from a combination of rising sea levels and the continued presence of noncompliant homes across the country.
+While the amount of money paid on account of these properties is high, rising sea levels threaten to cause even more damage to noncompliant homes across the country.

-In the last decade, there were $1.4 billion in flood insurance losses from noncompliant properties built too close to the expected height of local flood zones, with only 800 claims going toward compliance efforts.
+In the last decade noncompliant properties had $1.4 billion in flood insurance losses with only 800 claims going toward compliance efforts.

-Together, Ocean and Monmouth counties in New Jersey and Nassau County in New York made up 27% of the value of all noncompliant losses since 2010.
+Together, Ocean and Monmouth counties in New Jersey and Nassau County in New York made up 27% of all noncompliant losses since 2010.

-Superstorm Sandy and Hurricane Harvey were responsible for no less than $750 million in damage to noncompliant homes in the last decade.
+Superstorm Sandy and Hurricane Harvey were responsible for $750 million in damage to noncompliant homes in the last decade.

-Compliance remains a problem: More than 74,000 policies are set to expire in the second half of 2020 for properties that don't meet the agency's elevation requirements.
+More than 74,000 policies are set to expire in the second half of 2020 for noncompliant properties.

 Table of contents

-In 2014, the value of property damage claimed by noncompliant homes was only $8.2 million.
-In most cases from 2010 to 2019, however, losses climbed into at least the tens of millions of dollars.
-And from 2016 to 2018, more than $1.2 billion was paid to homes built below the expected height of rising flood water.
+In 2014, the total value of property damage claimed by noncompliant homes was only $8.2 million.
+However, those figures climbed into the tens of millions of dollars for most years between 2010 and 2019, and from 2016 to 2018, more than $1.2 billion was paid to homes built below the expected height of rising flood water.

-The average amount paid to noncompliant properties in 2012 was $58,000, but this figure represents an increase from the more typical $51,000 per claim seen over the course of the last decade.
+The average amount paid to noncompliant properties in 2012 was $58,000, up from the typical $51,000 per claim seen over the last decade.
 This number includes the cost to repair damaged buildings, replace contents and pay for structural adjustments to heavily damaged homes.

-Policyholders may choose to elevate, demolish, relocate or floodproof their homes after a loss.
-They may also claim up to $30,000 for repairs that make the home compliant.
-However, we found that fewer than 800 of 35,000 policies from noncompliant properties made claims for these types of adjustments after a loss in the last 10 years.
+Policyholders may choose to elevate, demolish, relocate or flood proof their homes after a loss, and they can also claim up to $30,000 for repairs to make their homes compliant.
+However, fewer than 800 of the 35,000 policies from noncompliant properties made claims for these types of adjustments after a loss in the last 10 years.

-That means homeowners are confronted with an easy choice, if they can make a compliance claim at all: Either set aside $30,000 from one's $250,000 coverage to bring one's home into compliance, or save one's home and property and continue purchasing coverage against future, perhaps uncommon, floods.
+That means homeowners who can file a claim are confronted with an easy choice: Either set aside $30,000 from one's $250,000 coverage to bring one's home into compliance, or save one's home and property and continue purchasing coverage against future, perhaps uncommon, floods.

-There were hundreds of millions of dollars claimed in New Jersey and New York as the result of flood damage to noncompliant homes — states that don't typically have high insurance costs.
+Hundreds of millions of dollars were claimed in New Jersey and New York as the result of flood damage to noncompliant homes.

-While nearly every state has noncompliant properties that file flood insurance claims to FEMA, many of the states with the most cases also tend to experience a higher frequency of natural disasters.
-In these states with long coastlines, like Florida, North Carolina and Louisiana, it's not uncommon for strong winds and tropical storms to cause damage — and for the cost of homeowners insurance to be more expensive.
+While nearly every state has noncompliant properties that file flood insurance claims with FEMA, the states with a higher frequency of natural disasters tend to have the most cases.
+In states with long coastlines, like Florida, North Carolina and Louisiana, it's not uncommon for strong winds and tropical storms to cause damage — and for a homeowners insurance policy to be more expensive.

-Specifically, we found that properties in Monroe County, Florida; Craven County, North Carolina; and East Baton Rouge Parish, Louisiana, made more than $100 million in claims despite not being compliant with the guidelines issued by FEMA.
-The most claims, however, came from counties in New Jersey and New York — which aren't typically subjected to strong hurricanes.
+Specifically, properties in Monroe County, Florida; Craven County, North Carolina; and East Baton Rouge Parish, Louisiana, made more than $100 million in claims, despite not being compliant with the guidelines issued by FEMA.
+The most claims, however, came from counties in New Jersey and New York — which don't typically experience strong hurricanes.

-Ocean and Monmouth counties in New Jersey accounted for more than 5,000 claims collectively worth at least $350 million in the last decade, on their own.
-In Nassau County, New York, which placed fourth among all the counties we surveyed for the total value of its noncompliant claims, property losses totaled $39 million.
+Ocean and Monmouth counties in New Jersey accounted for more than 5,000 claims collectively, totalling at least $350 million in the last decade.
+In Nassau County, New York, which placed fourth among the counties we surveyed for total value of noncompliant claims, property losses totaled $39 million.
 Together, these three counties made up 27% of the value of all noncompliant losses since 2010.

 Just two storms were responsible for $750 million in damage to noncompliant homes in the last decade, and rising sea levels could put tens of thousands more properties in danger.